ipbus-contrib/stratix10/README.md

 `source monitoring.tcl`

-From the Quartus menu go to File -> Open Project and select monitoring.qpf, or simply double click on monitoring.qpf.
+From the Quartus menu go to File, Open Project and select monitoring.qpf, or simply double click on monitoring.qpf in the Stratix10mx2100_project directory.
-The intermediate steps (Synthesis, Fitting, Timing Analysis, etc.) are also available in the GUI.

 ### Compiling the code

-To prodice the binary file, in the Quartus Compilation Dashboard, double click on the Assembler step.
+To produce the binary file, in the Quartus Compilation Dashboard, double click on the Assembler step.
 This will produce, in the auto generate folder _output_files_, the binary file with extension .bit.

+The intermediate steps (Synthesis, Fitting, Timing Analysis, etc.) are also available in the GUI.

 ## From the command line